 Certification and EHR Incentives

-The Centers for Medicare and Medicaid Services (CMS) Electronic Health Record (EHR) Incentive Programs provide incentive payments to Eligible Professionals (EPs) and Eligible Hospitals (EHs) as they adopt certified EHRs and successfully achieve Meaningful Use (MU).
+The Centers for Medicare and Medicaid Services (CMS) manages the CMS EHR Incentive Programs and meaningful use.
+The CMS EHR Incentive Programs provide incentive payments to Eligible Professionals (EPs) and Eligible Hospitals (EHs) as they adopt certified EHRs and successfully achieve meaningful use (MU).

-For information on how to register for the CMS EHR Incentive Programs, as well as information on the attestation process and payments, visit the CMS EHR Incentive Programs website.
+For more information on using the CHPL to generate a CMS EHR Certification ID, please visit the step-by-step instruction available on the site.
+For information on how to register for the CMS EHR Incentive Programs or questions about the attestation process and payments, visit the CMS EHR Incentive Programs website.

 Standards & Certification Criteria

-The standards, implementation specifications, and certification criteria adopted by the Secretary establish the minimum requirements that CEHRT must include to support the achievement of MU Stage 1 or Stage 2 by EPs and EHs under the Medicare and Medicaid EHR Incentive Programs.
-To access the Standards & Certification Criteria Final Rules, please visit our Helpful Links.
+CMS establishes the meaningful use objectives and measures which EPs and EHs must achieve in order to qualify for incentive payments.
+The standards, implementation specifications, and certification criteria adopted by the Secretary establish the minimum requirements that CEHRT must include to support the achievement of these objectives and measures.
+To access the Standards and Certification Criteria Final Rules, please visit our Regulations.

 Certification and Meaningful Use